'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 Sometimes they skirt the platforms' rules by using codes.

-Or, they take something true and distort it, like falsely linking a famous person's death to the fact that they got a vaccine days or weeks earlier.
+Or, they take something true and distort it, such as falsely linking a famous person's death to the fact that the celebrity got a vaccine days or weeks earlier.

 NewsGuard's Gregory said a "tried and true" tactic of vaccine opponents is "grossly misrepresenting some sort of research, some sort of data to promote whatever narrative they've chosen."

-Facebook says it now limits the reach of posts that could discourage people from getting vaccinated, even if the messages don't explicitly break its rules.
+Facebook said it now limits the reach of posts that could discourage people from getting vaccinated, even if the messages don't explicitly break its rules.

 Anti-vaccine activists claim censorship